Guide to translate your React and JS applications

 })

-// Context: helps translators differentiate translations for the same source text (IDs should be unique)
+{/* Context: to help translators and allow different translations for the same source text */}

 t({